codewithanibunny/ananyabot/README.md

 Instance Type: Free

 Click "Create Web Service".
-Render will start its first build (it might fail, this is okay).

-4. Add Your Secrets (Environment Variables)
+Step 4: Add Environment Variables

+Your first build will likely fail.
+This is normal.

-In your new Render service, go to the "Environment" tab.
+Go to the "Environment" tab for your new service.

-Click "Add Environment Variable" and add all four of your secrets from Step 1:
+Click "Add Environment Variable" and add your four secret keys from Step 1:

 TELEGRAM_BOT_TOKEN